 “I was working with the Augur team before it was called Augur.
 I wrote their first minimum viable product in Python.
 I taught them Paul Sztorc’s design,” Amoveo founder Hess commented to CoinDesk.

-Amoveo, described as “an improved version of Augur that costs less to use and doesn’t have any REP token,” connects markets to an on-chain oracle mechanism and makes bets inside bitcoin lightning network channels, according to Hess.
+Amoveo, described by Hess as “an improved version of Augur that costs less to use and doesn’t have any REP token,” connects markets to an on-chain oracle mechanism and makes bets inside bitcoin lightning network channels.

-Asked why Liston had been booted out, Sztorc said the company had been vying for more technically savvy leadership.
+Asked why Liston was booted out, Sztorc said the company had been vying for more technically savvy leadership.
 The Truthcoin founder remembered Costello had called him one time asking what the project needed.

-Another source familiar with the matter, however, said Liston had originally pushed for Augur to operate on top of the ethereum blockchain to process predictions more efficiently, but his advice was initially shunned in favor of the bitcoin blockchain.
+Another source familiar with the matter, however, said Liston had originally pushed for Augur to operate on top of the ethereum blockchain to process predictions more efficiently, but his advice had been initially shunned in favor of the bitcoin blockchain.

 Since moving on from Augur, Liston has also worked at the ethereum project and the blockchain software studio ConsenSys.
 Peterson and Pantera Capital co-CIO Krug are still active with Augur.
 Gardner is a partner at Ausum Ventures and was an EIR at Blockchain Capital.
 Costello remains on the Augur advisory board and manages smart building company, Enlighted, Inc. Siemens is expected to close its acquisition of Enlighted in the third fiscal quarter of this year.